Best Brands and My Favorite Places to Buy Essential Oils

 Creating Products with Essential Oils

 Creating your own products with oils can be lots of fun.
 The most effective way to utilize essential oils for emotional balance is through inhalation.
-Inhalation refers to the process of absorbing the oil through the olfactory system.
-This can be done using various products, including roll-ons, room or pillow sprays, diffusing, wearing a necklace, or perfume.
+Inhalation is the process of absorbing oil through the olfactory system.
+This can be done using various products, including roll-ons, room or pillow sprays, diffusers, necklaces, or perfume.
 When targeting a skin concern or minor aches and pains, applying the diluted oil directly to the affected area is a great way to use it.
 Just remember that oils are highly concentrated, so it is important to dilute them properly before applying them topically.
-The benefits or therapeutic properties of the oils can be felt quickly using either of these methods.
+The therapeutic properties of the oils can be felt quickly with either of these methods.

 Custom Blends and Aromatherapy Products